-The only exception to SDG&E's proposal to maintain current treatment is SDG&E's proposal to update the revenue allocation factors for the Energy Efficiency (EE) PPP subcomponent.
-EE allocations are based on forecasted EE spending by customer class, as approved in D.05-09-043, with the current allocations based on 2019 forecasted program budget.
-16 Consistent with past GRC Phase 2 applications, SDG&E is proposing to update EE revenue allocation factors with the most recent forecasted EE program budget year 2022.
+The only exception to SDG&E's proposal to maintain current treatment for PPP components is SDG&E's proposal to update the revenue allocation factors for the Energy Efficiency (EE) PPP subcomponent.
+EE allocations are based on forecasted EE spending by customer class, as approved in D.05-09-043, with the current allocations based on the 2019 forecasted program budget.12 SDG&E is proposing to update EE revenue allocation factors with the forecasted EE program budget year 2022.
+Revenue allocation proposals are discussed in more detail in the revised prepared direct testimony of SDG&E witness Ray C. Utama (Chapter 2).